UK coronavirus vaccine prompts immune response in early test

 How quickly scientists are able to determine the vaccine’s effectiveness will depend largely on how much more transmission there is, but Hill estimated that if there were enough data to prove the vaccine’s efficacy, immunization of some high-risk groups in Britain could begin in December.

-He said the vaccine seemed to produce a comparable level of antibodies to those produced by people who recovered from a COVID-19 infection and hoped that the T-cell response would provide extra protection.
+He said the vaccine seemed to produce a comparable level of antibodies to those produced by people who recovered from a COVID-19 infection and hoped that the T-cell response would provide even more protection.

 “There’s increasing evidence that having a T-cell response as well as antibodies could be very important in controlling COVID-19,” Hill said.
 He suggested the immune response might be boosted after a second dose; in a small number of people, their trial tested two doses administered about four weeks apart.